terramate-io/terramate/docs/cli/cmdline/create.md

-This is helpful when you want to onboard Terramate in an existing Terraform project. `--all-terraform` will create a Terramate configuration file in every Terraform directory that contain a `terraform.backend` block or `provider` blocks.
+This is helpful when you want to onboard Terramate in an existing Terraform project. `--all-terraform` will create a Terramate configuration file in every Terraform directory that contains a `terraform.backend` block or `provider` blocks.

 ## Options